-My sisters and brother started to work at a young age and so did I. At 7, I started to work as a trash picker.
-I would get up early at 4 or 5 o’clock in the morning, walk to the city looking for bottles and anything else that I could sell to the recycling company.
-Life as a trash picker is dangerous.
-My sister and I needed to keep ourselves safe from kidnappers and other people who wanted to hurt us.
-Thank God, we were always safe from that danger.
+Growing up, my siblings and I did not have a loving father or enough food in our home.
+We went through hardship and worked at any job that could fill our stomachs.
+One of the jobs we did was trash picking.
+I started working as a trash picker when I was 7.
+Back then, it was a typical job for many children in my village.
+My sister and I would get up around 4 am or 5 am and walk to the city looking for bottles and anything else that we could sell to the recycling company.
+Life as a trash picker was dangerous.
+My sister and I needed to protect ourselves from kidnappers and other people who wanted to hurt us.
+We were lucky to have always been safe from that danger.

 My life changed when I found Phare Ponleu Selpak Association.
-One sunny, hot morning when I returned from work, a social worker from Phare came to my village and told us about Phare.
+One sunny, hot morning, when I returned from work, a social worker from Phare came to my village and told us about Phare.
 She explained that Phare had a free school that was open to everyone.
 In addition to the regular school program, the students could also learn painting, music, circus, and dancing.
-More importantly Phare provided lunch and cookies every evening when we went home.
+More importantly, Phare provided lunch and gave us cookies every evening to take home.
 I was so happy when I heard about these free lunches and cookies.
 I was not interested in any activities except the food.
 From that day on, I went to Phare every morning after I got back from work.

-When I was 13, after my father died, I moved to live in Phare at the Childcare Center with other children and decided to join the circus.
+When I was 13, I moved to live in Phare at the Childcare Center and decided to join the circus.
 With support from Phare and my family and by working hard in circus school, I became an international artist with Phare the Cambodian Circus.
 I traveled around the world.
-With the money I earned from the circus tour, I was able to support my family, helping them improve their house and putting enough food on the table.
+With the money I earned from the circus tours, I was able to support my family, helping them improve their house and putting food on the table.

-However, you can only be a top performing circus artist for a short time because of the limitations of the body.
-In 2009 I injured my wrist and realized that I wouldn’t be able to continue forever.
+However, I could only be a top-performing circus artist for a short time because of my body’s limitations.
+In 2009 I injured my wrist and realized I couldn’t continue performing forever.
 I started to think about my future after my artist’s life ended.
-As always, my mother’s advice to go on with education came to mind.
+As always, my mother’s advice to continue with education came to mind.

 Gallery Summer 2018